Art in Public Places Policy

 - Requests for exhibits of students’ class work will take precedence over other requests.

-- Faculty, staff, individual students or alumni requesting an exhibit of their art work must submit photos of the work to be exhibited, or other acceptable visual or written representation, to the Office of the Provost with the exhibit request.
+- Faculty, staff, individual students or alumni requesting an exhibit of their art work must submit photos of the work to be exhibited, or other acceptable visual or written representation, with the exhibit request.

-- Exhibits will be on display for a period of time to be determined by the Office of the Provost in consultation with the artist, sponsoring department or program, and building and/or Facility Services representatives.
+- Exhibits will be on display for a period of time to be determined in consultation with the artist, sponsoring department or program, and building and/or Facility Services representatives.